Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 Dipole arrows are drawn such that the head is pointing at the more electronegative atom.
 As you can see, adding the dipole moments of BeCl2 results in the cancellation of one another, which makes BeCl2 a nonpolar compound.
 Meanwhile, adding the dipole moments of H2O results in a net dipole moment that goes upward, hence water is a polar molecule.

 Now, what do we mean by instantaneous dipole moments in LDF?
 Well, remember that covalent bonds are not rigid.
-Meaning, atoms can sway back and forth or up and down.
+This means that atoms can sway back and forth or up and down.
 In one specific instance, the bond of BeCl2 can look like what is shown below.

 Manual determination of polarity is tedious and time-consuming.
 To save time, you can use the table below as a guide.
 However, keep in mind that this is only applicable to compounds of type AXmEn, or those compounds with one type of substituent atoms only.
 If there is more than one type of substituent atom involved, then you have no choice but to determine the polarity manually.